 if it exists.
 In that case, we say that $A$ is \textit{Minkowski measurable with respect to coefficients $b$}. \end{defn}

 Theorem~\ref{thm:main-thm} states that with $\mathfrak b = \{\mathfrak b_\ep\}_{\ep>0}$ as in \eqref{eqn:scaling-constant}, for every bounded Borel set $A\subset \C$ with $\mu_h(\bd A) = 0$, the Minkowski content of $A$ with respect to $\mathfrak b$ exists and is almost surely equal to $\mu_h(A)$.
-The condition $\mu_h(A)=0$ is natural; if an open set $A\subset X$ is Minkowski measurable with respect to coefficients $b$, then $\mathrm{Cont}_b(A;d) = \mathrm{Cont}_b(\overline A;d)$.
+The condition $\mu_h(\bd A)=0$ is natural; if an open set $A\subset X$ is Minkowski measurable with respect to coefficients $b$, then $\mathrm{Cont}_b(A;d) = \mathrm{Cont}_b(\overline A;d)$.
 This is since $N_\ep(A;d) \leq N_\ep(\overline A;D) \leq N_{(1-\zeta)\ep}(A;d)$ for every $\ep>0$ and $\zeta \in (0,1)$, and we require $b_\ep$ to vary regularly.

 In general, it is difficult to a priori find the correct coefficients $\{b_\ep\}_{\ep>0}$ such that the limit \eqref{eqn:general-minkowski-content} exists.
-Indeed, we will use \eqref{eqn:minkowski-content-simple-def} as an ansatz for the Minkowski content in $\gamma$-LQG, and only in a later stage of proof show that \eqref{eqn:scaling-constant} is the correct scaling constant to use.
+Indeed, we will use \eqref{eqn:minkowski-content-simple-def} as an ansatz for the Minkowski content in $\gamma$-LQG, and we show only in a later stage of the proof that \eqref{eqn:scaling-constant} is the correct rescaling coefficient to use.

 One reason for considering the Minkowski content for the LQG metric space is that the Minkowski content is extremely useful in the context of random fractal subsets.
-For instance, the Minkowski content has been used to construct natural measures on the Schramm--Loewner evolution (SLE) curve and its subsets (see e.g., \cite{alberts-sheffield-bdy-measure,lawler-rezai-nat,lawler-bdy-minkowski,hlls-cut-pts,zhan-sle-minkowski-content}).
+For instance, the Minkowski content has been used to construct natural measures on the Schramm--Loewner evolution (SLE) curve and its subsets (e.g., \cite{alberts-sheffield-bdy-measure,hlls-cut-pts,lawler-bdy-minkowski,lawler-rezai-nat,zhan-sle-minkowski-content}).
 However, the Minkowski content has been considered traditionally in the context of fractal subsets of Euclidean spaces.
 When $A$ is a fractal subset of a Euclidean space $\R^n$, the Minkowski dimension of $A$ can be defined equivalently as